Corrigendum to "Modular Gelfand pairs and multiplicity-free representations": Introduction

 \subsection{Acknowledgements}

-P.~W.~thanks Bob Kottwitz, Jackie Lang and Rob Pollack for helpful conversations about modular representation theory and Deligne--Lusztig theory.
-R.~Z.~is extremely grateful to his coauthors for identifying and communicating the errors and for agreeing to work together on this note.
-He also thanks Karol Koziol for identifying some of the errors and pointing out Example \ref{ex:gl2-unipotent}; Ofer Gabber for explaining the equivalence of self-projectivity and almost-projectivity when there are enough projectives; and Dipendra Prasad for pointing out Corollary \ref{cor:qda}.
+R.~Z.~is very grateful to his coauthors for identifying and communicating the errors and for agreeing to work together on this note.
+He thanks Karol Koziol for identifying some of the errors and pointing out Example \ref{ex:gl2-unipotent}; Ofer Gabber for explaining the equivalence of self-projectivity and almost-projectivity when there are enough projectives; and Dipendra Prasad for pointing out how to recover Corollary \ref{cor:qda}.
+We thank the anonymous referee for their careful reading and comments.

 P. A. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number RGPIN-2020-05915].
 P. A. a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG), [numéro de référence RGPIN-2020-05915].
 P.~W.~is supported by National Science Foundation CAREER Grant No.~DMS-2337830.
 R.~Z.~is supported by National Science Foundation Grant No.~DMS-2303280.